microsoft/semantic-kernel/docs/decisions/0007-dotnet-project-structure.md

 In all cases the following changes will be made:

 * Move non core Connectors to a separate repository
-* Merge prompt template engine, core skills and semantic functions into a single package
+* Merge prompt template engine and semantic functions into a single package

 ## Decision Outcome